malialiu/EvilHangman/README.md

 ## What is pending:
  1. Need to make the application into a web application using meteor react.
- 2. Need to create a MYSQL database.
+ 2. Need to create a Mongo database.
  3. Link database by using meteor react
  4. Need to write code to make it secure.
  5. Need to write code to create accounts, including a username, a password, and two security questions to reset the password.